 We are a friendly village school, with a strong Christian ethos, situated close to the Parish Church of St Peter's.

 Currently our school has 203 pupils, from Reception to Year 6.

+As Thurston CEVC Primary, the most recent published Ofsted inspection judged our school to be good.
 The governing body takes an active interest in the school with several governors occasionally helping on a voluntary basis in the school.

 Thurston C of E Primary Academy has very strong links with Great Barton C of E Primary Academy, Rattlesden C of E Primary Academy and Woolpit Primary Academy, having become part of a Multi Academy Trust on January 1st 2016.
 Please use this link to go to www.thedwastreeducationtrust.co.uk

-We are also part of the Thurston Partnership, sixteen primary schools and Thurston Community College working together for all our children.
-Go to Thurston Partnership for more information.
+We are part of the Thurston Partnership, sixteen primary schools and Thurston Community College working together for all our children.
+Go to the Thurston Partnership link for more information.

 Parents are interested and supportive, with some parents helping on a regular basis in the school.
 Other parents take an active role in 'FOTS' - Friends of Thurston School.
 They work in partnership with the staff and School Council to help to improve the school in various ways, including subsidising trips and visits and have recently purchased £1000 of new reading books, with a particular focus on boys' interests.
 This year, FOTS members refurbished the library.